 Norma is also staff liaison to the board’s Member Services Committee and to the Commission on Philanthropy.
 Norma joined CASE as director of educational fundraising programs in 1982 and was later named director of all educational programs before her appointment as acting vice president and vice president of professional development.
 She has also held positions with the Associated Colleges of the Midwest, the Association for Intercollegiate Athletics for Women, and as a teacher.
 She holds a bachelor’s degree in elementary education from the University of Hartford.

-Brett Chambers serves as executive director of volunteer relations.
+Brett Chambers serves as vice president of volunteer relations.
 He oversees operations associated with CASE’s volunteer leadership, including the CASE board and three advisory commissions for alumni relations, communications and marketing, and philanthropy, and is the liaison with CASE’s eight districts in North America.
 He also oversees special projects for the office of the president.

 Brett initially joined the CASE staff in 1987, working in the divisions of conference services and public and external affairs before becoming director of educational initiatives.
 He left CASE to serve as manager of resource development and corporate relations at the National Association of Independent Schools (NAIS) for approximately two years before returning to CASE for his current position in 2001.
 He holds a bachelor’s degree in journalism from Indiana University.